 A seller of fixed price supply would buy a swap to convert to index pricing.

+(quick example on this point?)

 A hedger sells the swap when selling index.
 The hedger receives the fixed price and pays the index.

 A seller of physical at index prices would sell a swap to fix the price.